ucsd-ets/datahub-example-notebook/README.md

 # Appendix

 - [DigitalOcean Docker Droplet](https://marketplace.digitalocean.com/apps/docker), this will give you a Linux VM with Docker installed ready to go.
+Start with any configuration with at least 8GB of memory and up it if working with a large image.
 - [GitHub Student Developer Pack](https://education.github.com/pack)